At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

 Proudly not-for-profit since 1951.

-We turned 70 at the beginning of 2021.
-Seventy years of providing the highest value health insurance will teach you a thing or two about health and loyalty.
+Over 70 years of providing great value health insurance will teach you a thing or two about health and loyalty.
 We are proud to say that after more than 70 years, we still exist to bring you value every day.
 Simply put; our loyalty is to you and your health is our priority.

 THE BOARD